trenchmortar/genblog/README.md

 ```

 Edit `articles/example-article.md` in a text editor.
-This is a pure Markdown file with no front matter.
+It is a [GitHub-Flavored Markdown](https://github.github.com/gfm/) file
+with no front matter.

 The first line of the file is the article title.
 It must be an `<h1>` tag: